 When checking out dessert ideas on the Driscoll’s website, I saw a recipe for Strawberries with Mascarpone Whipped Cream…and knew that my old recipe had just been trumped!
 The strawberries at our local Fresh Market were ripe and fragrant…whew…you never know what you’ll find in Indiana in the middle of the winter.
-I made a half batch to take to my knitting group along with some vanilla bean scones….such a lovely combination on a chilly morning.
+I made a half batch to take to my knitting group along with some vanilla bean scones.
+Such a lovely combination on a chilly morning.
 You don’t need a fancy piping bag and tip to make these.
 I have always used a Zip-loc bag with the corner cut off to fill my strawberries.
-Feel free to top yours with almonds…they add a nice crunch to contrast with the juicy berries and creamy filling.
-These would be a nice surprise for your sweetie on Valentine’s morning.
+Feel free to top yours with almonds; they add a nice crunch to contrast with the juicy berries and creamy filling.
+These mascarpone filled strawberries would be a nice surprise for your sweetie on Valentine’s morning.
 I think mine would faint if I made him breakfast!!!
-Granted, he does leave the house before 6 AM…at least that’s my excuse.
+Granted, he does leave the house before 6 AM.
+At least that’s my excuse for now.

 - 16 large strawberries (Driscoll's are wonderful!)